ga4gh/data-security/AAI/FAQ.md

 ### What is the danger of using a fully scoped (or audience-less) token in a multi node workflow

-Unless down-scoped by the initial OIDC flow - the *Passport Scoped Access Token* is a token that can unlock all data that the user in entitled too.
+Unless down-scoped by the initial OIDC flow - the *Passport Scoped Access Token* is a token that can unlock all data that the user is entitled to.
 Furthermore, it is unscoped in audience - with no indications of the Clearinghouse (or downstream services) it is intended for.